 The American Psychiatric Association classifies nail biting as an impulse control disorder and a sign of underlying anxiety that statistically shows up more often in males.

-Why we gnaw our nails?
+Why we chew our nails?

 Doctors debate whether it’s a learned habit, genetics, or a sign of anxiety.
 Stress, frustration and boredom are the main nail biting culprits for most people.
 The habit is often a way to ease anxiety or to keep at least one part of the body occupied while the mind lacks -interest.